910th Airlift Wing

 A C-130J tests the electronic modular aerial spray system.
-The flight test was performed to ensure the operability of the spray system aboard the airframe as the 910th prepares to upgrade its aging C-130H Hercules fleet to new J-models.
+(Note: The flight test was performed to ensure the operability of the spray system aboard the airframe as the 910th prepares to upgrade its aging C-130H Hercules fleet to new J-models.)

 The 910th Airlift Wing is an Air Force reserve unit, stationed at Youngstown Air Reserve Station, Ohio.
 It flies C-130H Hercules aircraft on airlift and aerial spray missions.
 The wing maintain the DoD’s only large area fixed-wing aerial spray capability to control disease-carrying insects, pest insects, undesirable vegetation and to disperse oil spills in large bodies of water using six C-130H aircraft equipped with the Modular Aerial Spray System (MASS).

 Overview

 The 910th Airlift Wing is a United States Air Force Reserve Command unit located at Youngstown Air Reserve Station, Ohio.
 It is under the command of Twenty-Second Air Force of Air Force Reserve Command at Robins Air Force Base, Georgia.
 In the event of mobilization, the unit would be assigned to the Air Mobility Command, headquartered at Scott AFB, IL.

 The 910th Airlift Wing's mission statement is "Combat ready NOW...for tomorrow's fight".
 In wartime, the 910th Airlift Wing mission is to employ the Lockheed C-130 Hercules aircraft in combat operations of tactical airlift.
 These operations include low-level infiltration into a combat environment, where aircrews can deliver personnel and materials by airdrop and air-land techniques.

 The 910th Airlift Wing is composed of three groups and one medical unit, the 910th Medical Squadron.
 The 910th Operations Group is composed of one flying squadron and one support unit, the 910th Operations Support Squadron.
 The flying squadron is the 757th Airlift Squadron, which includes the only large-area, fixed-wing aerial spray mission in the Department of Defense.
 The 910th Maintenance Group is assigned two squadrons, the 910th Maintenance Squadron and the 910th Aircraft Maintenance Squadron.
 The 910th Mission Support Group is assigned seven units: the 910th Mission Support Flight, 910th Civil Engineer Squadron, 910th Security Forces Squadron, 910th Force Support Squadron, 910th Logistics Readiness Squadron, 76th Aerial Port Squadron and 910th Communications Squadron.